roderickmackenzie/matlab_robot_buggy/WS5/worksheet_5.md

 The camera
 ----------

 You will have noticed that your buggy has a camera.
-In this worksheet we are going to imagine the buggy is on the surface of a foreign planet such as Mars, the buggys is looking for interesting geographical features.
-Different types of rocks often have different colors, we will be programming the buggy to search for interesting types of rocks.
+In this worksheet we are going to imagine the buggy is on the surface of a foreign planet such as Mars, the buggy is looking for interesting geographical features.
+Different types of rocks often have different colors, we will be programming the buggy to search for interesting types of rocks, then it sees an area of interesting rocks the buggy will take pictures of it in detail.

 **Step 1/Question 5.1:** Make a new octave (MATLAB) script, add the command